1. void main()

 }

-a)Compiler Error: Constant expression required in function main.
+a)Compiler Error: Constant expression required in

 b) GOOD c)BAD